True

 Följ oss

-Academy / Horse Feeding / Minerales and Vitamines
+Academy / Horse Feeding / Minerals and Vitamines

 All horses have a nutritional need, and this need is based on body weight, the work the horse performs, and individual conditions.
 The nutritional needs refer to energy and protein as the main components of the feeding plan, but the horse's need for micronutrients is also included.